MakotoIchinose/makotoichinose.github.io/sns.md

 ---

-<span style="font-size: 24px;">IchinoseP // {{ age }}M // Indonesia 🇮🇩</span>
+<span style="font-size: 24px;">IchinoseP // {{ age }}M // Indonesia 🇮🇩 // Weeaboo // Game Developer</span>

 Supported languages: Bahasa Indonesia, English

 ---

 Welcome to the SUPER SECRET page for my social medias!
-This is mainly a specialized "about" page for my social media accounts targeted towards English speaking audience, similar to carrd.co pages that kids these days use, and is not meant for reference in professional setting.
+This is mainly a specialized "about" page for my social media accounts targeted towards English speaking audience, similar to [carrd.co](https://carrd.co/build) pages that the kids these days use.

+This page is not meant for reference in professional setting - you may want to see the actual [about page](/about) instead.

 This is largely redundant for Japanese and Korean audience, since this is less of an issue.